Daethyra/transimage/README.md

 ### Using the pil_image_converter package

-You can use the Image_Converter package directly from the command line:
+You can use the pil_image_converter package directly from the command line:

 `python -m pil_image_converter <input_path> <output_path> <output_format>`